 But such calculations aren't necessary.
 In my case, despite the calculated 125%, I use 150% scaling just because it more comfortable for my workplace setup.
 Below are the 100% vs 150% DPI scaling levels on 4K UHD.(Move slider right and left to compare images)

 Personal comfort is much more important than calculations.
 You may start with 125% and change it into a desired side.

 When I saw a juicy contrast image on a large 4K @ 60 Hz screen that looks better than on my previous professional monitor, I was excited enough not to notice any flaws for a long time.
 But eventually, seeing different interfaces and images, I noticed one strange thing: barely noticeable colored halos or glow around the edges of the small colored elements.

 This glow effect was especially noticeable on reddish colors.
-It's about one pixel wide, so after a Full HD monitor, you probably won't notice it at all.
+It is about one pixel wide, so after a Full HD monitor, you probably won't notice it at all.
 But later, when your vision gets used to working with very detailed 4K images and interfaces, you will start to notice that for sure.